 Some of the most brilliant people I know suffer from depression or other mental illnesses.
 Look throughout history and you’ll see many influential people had similar ailments.
-I’ve often wondered if there is a connection between sickness of the mind and brilliant leadership.
-Although not all great leaders are depressed, I now have some evidence to back up this belief.
+Although not all great leaders are depressed, the two commonly go together.

-Nassir Ghaemi’s A First-Rate Madness: Uncovering the Links Between Leadership and Mental Illness gives some strong arguments for my hypothesis.
+Nassir Ghaemi’s A First-Rate Madness: Uncovering the Links Between Leadership and Mental Illness gives some strong arguments for this thesis.
 While I believe there is more science needed to determine the truths Ghaemi teaches, it’s still a fascinating start to an important conversation.

 After all, mental illness often gets cast in a bad light.
-Because of this, there is a stigma around it that runs strongly throughout society.
 However, by acknowledging the struggles many world leaders had, and the possible benefits that mental state had on society, we can break the stigma.
-We can come to celebrate the usefulness of psychiatric illnesses instead of fearing them.

 Here are 3 of the most interesting lessons about the potential benefits of mental illness: